-During the year, day-to-day management of the Company's business was carried out by a team comprising the Chief Executive Officer, the Chief Commercial Officer, the Chief Financial Officer together with selected functional senior leaders.
-With effect from May 2023, other members of the management team report to the Chief Executive Officer who provides a single point of day-to-day leadership for the Company.
+During the year, day-to-day management of the Company's business was carried out by a team comprising the Chief Executive Officer, the Chief Commercial Officer and the Chief Financial Officer, together with selected functional senior leaders.
+Members of the management team report to the Chief Executive Officer who provides a single point of day-to-day leadership for the Company.

 The Board continues to have representation from different ethnic backgrounds.
-White the Board currently has no women directors, the Board and the UK leadership team is conscious of the need to take steps to further enhance its diversity and that of the UK Value Chain.
-As is further reported on page 10, during the year the Company increased its focus on Diversity & Inclusion with a review of the Diversity and Inclusion and Dignity at Work policies.
+While the Board no longer has any women directors, the Board and the UK leadership team is conscious of the need to take steps to further enhance its diversity and that of the UK Value Chain.
+As is further reported on pages 9 and 10, during the year the Company continued to focus on Diversity & Inclusion with a review of the Diversity and Inclusion and Dignity at Work policies.
 The business also established a Steering Group, which is developing the strategy in this area.